Whilst you are in the UK holding a student visa, studying must be your main priority. However, most students are permitted to work alongside studies.

-For most undergraduate students but sometimes also available for Master's degree students: If you hold a Tier 4 visa, it may be possible to undertake a period of 'work placement', during which time you can work full time, if your academic department considers this to be an 'integral and assessed' part of your course.
+For most undergraduate students but sometimes also available for Master's degree students: If you hold a student visa, it may be possible to undertake a period of 'work placement', during which time you can work full time, if this is an 'integral and assessed' part of your course.
 You should approach your academic department for further guidance in the first instance.

-As is the case for Masters students, for Postgraduate Research students University term dates are also irrelevant.
-A PGR student is only entitled to work part time, that is up to 20 hours per week, until their course end date has passed.
+As is the case for Master's students, for Postgraduate Research students University term dates are also irrelevant.
+A PGR student is only entitled to work part-time, that is up to 20 hours per week, until their course end date has passed.
 This will be from the official degree conferral date by Senate and not from the thesis submission date or viva date.
-The only exception is you can request "authorise absence" as vacations and work purpose, once accepted by department, you will be able to work a maximum of 28 days per academic year .
+The only exception is that you can request "Authorised Absence" for vacation and work purposes.

-If you hold a Tier 4 (General) Student visa and are enrolled on a course of study that is taught outside of the regular University term dates, for example the 6 or 10-week pre-sessional English course, you should refer to the course start and end dates on your CAS and not work more than the number of hours permitted by the conditions of your leave during this period.
-This advice also applies to Visiting Students with Tier 4 leave who are enrolled outside of the normal University term dates.
-You may work full time during the period of leave granted before and after the official course start dates included in your CAS.
+If you hold a Student visa and are enrolled on a course of study that is taught outside of the regular University term dates, for example the 6 or 10-week pre-sessional English course, you should refer to the course start and end dates on your CAS and not work more than the number of hours permitted by the conditions of your leave during this period.
+This advice also applies to visiting students with a student visa who are enrolled outside of the normal University term dates.
+You may work full time before the course start date and after the course end date mentioned on your CAS

 PEPS students and Visiting/Exchange Students who are enrolled with Student Visitor Visas are prohibited from undertaking any kind of work during their stay in the UK.

-If you hold a Tier 4 visa, it may be possible to undertake a period of 'work placement', during which time you can work full time, if your academic department considers this to be an 'integral and assessed' part of your course - This is limited to no more than 50% of the total duration of your study in the UK.
+If you hold a Student visa, it may be possible to undertake a period of 'work placement', during which time you can work full time, if your academic department considers this to be an 'integral and assessed' part of your course - this is limited to no more than 50% of the total duration of your study in the UK.
 You should approach your academic department for further guidance in the first instance.

-It is not possible for a Tier 4 visa holder to take part in Warwick's Voluntary Year Out Scheme.
-You must have gained approval from your department and from the Academic Office before taking a year out under this scheme.
-If your department grants the permission, your TIER 4 visa will be reported to the UKVI and you will no longer be able to use it.
-You will need to apply for a new TIER 4 visa, when you need to come back to the UK to resume the studies.
+It is not possible for a student visa holder to take part in Warwick's Voluntary Year Out Scheme.
+You must have gained approval from your department and from Student Records before taking a year out under this scheme.
+If your department grants the permission, your student visa sponsorship will end.
+This will be reported to the UKVI and they will curtail your visa.
+You will need to apply for a new student visa, when you need to come back to the UK to resume your studies.

 The difference between volunteering and voluntary work:

-Tier 4 students can volunteer while they are studying but must be careful as voluntary work is distinct from volunteering.
-Hours undertaking voluntary work, that is, not volunteering, must be counted in your weekly permitted working hour allowance, according to your Tier 4 conditions.
+Student visa holders can volunteer while they are studying but must be careful as voluntary work is distinct from volunteering.
+Hours undertaking voluntary work, that is, not volunteering, must be counted in your weekly permitted working hours allowance, according to your Student visa conditions.

 Factors to take into account when considering if a particular activity constitutes voluntary work or volunteering are: